ADHD in Women | Diagnosis | Symptoms are different

 Types of ADHD in women

 Inattentive ADHD is more common in women, and the least frequent type is the hyperactive presentation.
-For more information about different types of ADHD, you can watch the following video: Types of ADHD.
+For more information about different types of ADHD, you can visit our ADHD assessment page.

 Conclusion